roocs/rook/docs/source/configuration.rst

 hard runtime memory limit.
 If one minimum-size batch exceeds the aim, Rook still uses ``min_batch_years``.

-When a request produces multiple small batches, Rook merges consecutive files by using the first batch's on-disk size to estimate how many batches fit within ``merge_target_size``.
+When a request produces multiple batches, Rook merges consecutive files whose combined on-disk sizes fit within ``merge_target_size``.
 Rook caps this planning target at ``clisops:write.file_size_limit`` when that limit is configured lower.
+The merge remains lazy and plans decoded Dask chunks no larger than 64 MiB, including spatial chunking where needed.
+It uses the single-threaded scheduler while writing, so data chunks are processed sequentially and a larger client-facing file does not require loading the complete dataset into memory.
-Because the estimate is based on one compressed file, the merged file's actual size can vary.
+Because compressed input and output sizes can differ, the merged file's actual size can vary.
 If merging fails, Rook returns the original batch files.
 Set ``merge_outputs = false`` to always return the individual batch files.

 Concat time batching